Creative Meeting Room Names

 High-End Products and Low-End Products

-You could opt to simply keep it simple instead.
+You could opt to keep it simple instead.
 Name your rooms after animals that embody the feel of your company.
 You could go with the jaguar room, the spider room, the wolf room or the stag room.
 You could even get creative with the décor and hang posters to reflect each room’s animal spirit.
 Animals can also make your employees feel comfortable.
 Cuddly animals, like cats, dogs and woodland animals, can give your employees joy or happiness.
 How about mythical animals?
 Nobody said these rooms have to be named after real world animals.
 Though maybe stay away from the endangered and extinct animals.

-You could get a little punny with your names.
+You could get casual with your names.
 Give your meeting rooms names, like Plan B, the Bar, the Shack, the Bookshop or the Coffee Shop.
 That way, when your employees spread the news about the meeting, they’ll be saying, “Meet me at the Coffee Shop.”
 Or, you could name a meeting room “I Can’t Remember”, so employees will sound like they don’t know where the meeting is taking place.
 These options would probably work best at company’ known for a relaxed work environment or humor magazines.
 Also run everything past your HR department before making final decision.

 Company and Industry Founders